frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/prime-on-the-analyzer.md

 ### SFUs

 SFU metrics are generally very low.
-Compared to other layouts that claim to have low SFUs:
+On this analyzer, these are the results compared to other layouts with low SFUs:

 ![SFUs](images/SFUs.png)

-It is possible to get lower SFU scores, but not without unbalancing the layout in some other way.
 Realistically, I don't know that SFU scores are going to get much lower than this, short of the analyzers understanding features like combos.

 Note: it's possible that the SFU scores for Prime are artificially low because of a bug in the analyzer.
 If you enter `(cod) (cod)` as the corpus, it reports no SFUs, whereas there should be four (`(` and `c` are on the same finger, `d` and `)` are on the same finger).

-Note also: combos will reduce the actual SFUs.
+Note 2: combos will reduce the actual SFUs.
 However, the same could be said for any of the other layouts, once optimized.

+Note 3: since writing this page, I've noticed that there is *definitely* a bug in the analyzer that makes the Prime results artificially low.
+If the corpus is `RAVISH`, the analyzer shows no SFUs, whereas there should be two because of the conflict between the shift and the pinky letters.

 ### Travel distance